PabloVD/FisheyeCubemap/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![Alt text](https://img.shields.io/pypi/pyversions/python-binance.svg)

+Python notebooks and scripts to generate fisheye camera images from cubemap renders, using numpy and OpenCV.

 ---

 ## Description

 Here is a brief description of the different scripts included:

 - `FisheyeCubemap.ipynb`: given a field of view `fov` and folder `image_path` of rendered faces of the cube, maps the cubemap to a sphere and generates a fisheye image.
-It also allows to undistort the generated fisheye image to get the correspondent perspective version if the FoV is lower than 180º.
+It also undistorts the generated fisheye image to get the correspondent perspective version if the FoV is lower than 180º.

 - `Cube2Sphere.ipynb`: compare different cube-sphere mappings.